kotyaralih/AntiBotBE/README.md

 # AntiBotBE
-Protection from bots for cracked bedrock servers using PM4
+Protection from bots (like [this one](https://github.com/ipad54/BedrockEditionClient)) for cracked bedrock servers using PM4